jiangqiw/Recipes-Calories-Prediction-Model/README.md

 # Fairness Analysis

 In general, we are thinking about whether the different numbers of ingredients in our recipes will make our final model perform differently to predict calories.
 Thus, we draw a distribution of ‘n_ingredients’ column in the recipe data frame and then we take the median number 9 of ingredients in recipes as the threshold to classify all recipes into two groups: Group X has the number of ingredients below or equal to 9 and Group Y has the number of ingredients above 9.
+Here is a visualization of the distribution of number of the ingredients.

+<iframe src="assets/fig2.html" width=800 height=600 frameBorder=0></iframe>

 My null hypothesis is that the performance of our model to predict calories in the Group X is as the same as the performance of our model to predict calories in the Group Y.